 How many times have you dreamed of finding a “money tree” in your backyard?
 We’d bet you’ve also day dreamed about what you’d do with a windfall!
 Buy a vacation home?
 Take that dream you’ve been thinking about for years?
-Perhaps even starting a new business or hitting Vegas to try your luck at blackjack.
+Perhaps even start a new business?

 Dreaming About A Financial Windfall?

 As dreamy as it may seem, there’s actually a relatively high chance that at some point in your life you will receive some kind of financial windfall; from your company, from your parents, or even from Uncle Sam.

 While most of these windfalls are unlikely to move you into the “0.1% club” it’s important to have a plan for a financial windfall.
 Resisting the impulse to spend it all when there might be smarter ways to use it can make a big difference in protecting your long-term financial security.
 That’s where an experienced financial planner can help.